jfg956/mysql-server/jfg_brain_dump.md

 [...]
 ```

-Above was done before replacinbg `NoDb` by `Db: `, after that change, I added a
+Above was done before replacing `NoDb` by `Db: `, after that change, I added a
 test for "no selected database".